Understanding San Diego County’s Hodge Podge of Dog Bite Laws

 What Duties and Obligations Exist In Case of a Dog Bite?

-Restrictions on Nuisance or Dangerous Dogs.
+Restrictions on Nuisance or Dangerous Dogs

-- Obtaining and maintaining liability insurance.
+- It is obtaining and maintaining liability insurance.

-- Altering the dog.
+- We are altering the dog.

 So if you remain unsure about the role of law, contact the County Dept of Animal Services.
 Furthermore, each dog is a unique case.
 And the dog must be registered with the County.
 Hopefully, you learned more than you knew before about San Diego’s dangerous dog breed laws.
 To learn more about nationwide dangerous breeds and statistics, go here.